CosmosShadow/GeneralAgent/docs/cases/cases.md

 ## file
 [input 1]
-Write the description of Chengdu to the file ./data/a.txt in one step [input 2] what is in ./data/a.txt
+Write the description of Chengdu to the file a.txt in one step [input 2] what is in a.txt

 ## plan
 [input 1]